readium/speech/README.md

   // Core identification (required)
   label: string;          // Human-friendly label for the voice
+  name: string;           // JSON Name (or Web Speech API name if not found)
-  name: string;           // System/technical name (matches Web Speech API voiceURI) voiceURI?: string;      // For Web Speech API compatibility
+  originalName: string;   // Original name of the voice voiceURI?: string;      // For Web Speech API compatibility

   // Localization